 If you are considering buying bottled water in Banff, consider this:

-- Drinking tap water means no plastic bottles to discard
+Drinking tap water means avoiding plastic water bottle waste

 No Bottled Water available in Public Facilities

 In May 2010, the Town of Banff banned the sale of bottled water at Town-owned facilities and Town-sponsored events.
-This was done to be more environmentally friendly, and to encourage the use of refillable water bottles.
-4 new water filling stations have been installed.
+This was done as part of the Town’s goal to move toward zero waste, and to encourage the use of refillable water bottles.
+4 new water filling stations were installed to support this initiative.

 Our Safety Standards: